Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-enterprise-subscription.md

 # Slingshot Enterprise subscription

-There are three different tiers available on Slingshot – Free, Slingshot and Slingshot Enterprise.
-To find out more about how to activate and use the Slingshot Enterprise Subscription, you can take a look below…
+There are three different tiers available on Slingshot – *Free*, *Slingshot* and *Slingshot Enterprise*.
+To find out more about how to activate and use the *Slingshot Enterprise* subscription, you can take a look below…

 ## What role can I have while using the Slingshot Enterprise subscription?